maggie-mcdonald-41/made-by-maggie-teacher-tools/argumentative-organizer/README.md

 ## 🙋‍♀️ About the Creator

-This project was built by a former special education teacher turned front-end developer.
+This project was built by a special education teacher.
 Designed with middle and high school students in mind—especially those who need scaffolded writing support.

 ---

 ## 📄 License

-MIT License — feel free to remix with attribution!
+© 2025 Maggie McDonald | Built for teachers, by a teacher | All rights reserved.
+Licensed for individual teacher use only